zdcthomas/yakko_wakko/README.md

 # Installation

-## Brand new box!
+## Brand-new box!

-On a totally brand new machine, run:
+On a totally brand-new machine, run:

 ```bash
 sudo softwareupdate -i -a